 Hazard warning signs make up an important element of claiming personal injury compensation for slipping accidents, particularly slips on wet floors which often happen at work or in a shop.
 Any employer or shop should erect a hazard warning sign the minute they become aware that there is a potential hazard for people in their building, whether it is whilst mopping floors or after a spillage.
 However, just because a hazard warning sign has been erected, it doesn’t necessarily get someone off the hook in terms of not being liable for injuries should a claim for personal injury compensation be made after a slipping accident.

 As with all claims, to be able to succeed in a claim for personal injury compensation after a slipping accident, a claimant and their specialist solicitor will have to demonstrate that the people or business responsible for the area in which they were injured breached reasonable health and safety regulations and exposed them to the risk of injury.
 With slipping claims, it’s important to show that a slippery floor wasn’t indicated or that a floor was made slippery yet nothing was done to warn people about it.

 One thing that employers and shops are supposed to do is display a hazard warning sign – usually a yellow sign – at the site of a slippery or wet floor.
 This ought to enable people to see that the area could be dangerous and then take extra care when crossing the floor area.
-However, simply erecting a hazard sign may not be sufficient warning or sufficient to prevent the business or shop from being held liable for any accident and subsequent claim may arise.
+However, simply erecting a hazard sign may not provide sufficient warning or prevent the business or shop from being held liable for any accident, and subsequently a claim may arise.

 If you or someone you know has slipped on a wet floor and been injured, you may be entitled to make a claim for personal injury compensation.
 If you want to find out more about where you stand, how the claims process works and whether or not you could make a claim on a no win no fee basis, contact us and we’ll help you to get things started.